Search

 Close this search box.

+A tubular drag chain conveyor plays a crucial role in various processes.
+When faced with drag chain conveyor problems, whether they’re running inefficiently or not at all, it significantly hampers productivity.
 At Spiroflow, we’ve been in the dry bulk material handling industry for more than 45 years and we are proud of our work and our conveyors.
 We want our conveyors to run well, just like you do.
 That’s why we are writing about keeping your conveyors moving.

 What is a Tubular Drag Chain Conveyor?

-Ultra-heavy-duty drag chain conveyors operate with the confines of a structural schedule 40 pipe.
-Tubular heavy-duty drag chains operate within a stainless steel tube that is not structural in nature.
 Like many conveyors, they must be properly supported and operated correctly to avoid damage from overloading or misuse.
 The conveyor circuit defined by the outer casing also has to be considered for strength and wear characteristics.
-The tube is not as strong as pipe.
+The tube is not as strong as a pipe.

-The bottom line is that you can’t treat tubular drag chain conveyor as an alternative to a structural drag chain conveyor.
+The bottom line is that you can’t treat a tubular drag chain conveyor as an alternative to a structural drag chain conveyor.
 Tubular conveyors will be cheaper, but the conveyors are designed for different applications.

 One of the biggest benefits of drag chain conveyors is their hygienic quality.
-Processors in the food industry lean towards these because food particles won’t get trapped in the chain and disc assembly.
+Processors in the food industry lean towards these because particles won’t get trapped in the chain and disc assembly.
 Both structural and tubular conveyors effectively maintain blends.
-They both work well with dry, fragile, and abrasive products.

 • They have minimum horsepower and energy consumption when compared to pneumatic conveying systems with equivalent rates.

-• They can be meter or flood fed.
+• They can be flood or meter-fed.

 • They have minimal noise levels.